twochemist/ARTjona1/src/content/work/porsche911rsrdaytona.md

 #### *1973 Porsche 911 Carrera RSR*

-> The 1973 Porsche 911 Carrera RSR was produced by Porsche for racing purposes, based on the 911 Carrera RS road car but featured significant modifications to enhance its performance on the track.
+> It was produced by Porsche for racing purposes, but featured significant modifications to enhance its performance on the track.

 ####  Paint Description